 WORD OF CAUTION!

-There are some very sneaky 30-pin ANT+ key impostors out there that will not play nicely with iOS devices and The Sufferfest app.
+There are some very sneaky 30-pin ANT+ key impostors out there that will not play nicely with iOS devices and The Sufferfest Training System.
 The Garmin version is one such impostor.

 THE GARMIN 30-PIN ANT+ KEY WILL NOT WORK!

 If you see this Garmin 30-pin ANT+ key beckoning you from the shadows, resist its siren song.
 It was sent by Couchlandrian operatives to thwart your Suffering.

 If you have any questions about iOS device compatibility or anything else, contact TheMinions@TheSufferfest.com .